Idoneal genera and K3 surfaces covering an Enriques surface: Introduction

+We also present an application of the notion of idoneal genus to the problem of characterizing complex K3 surfaces covering an Enriques surface.

-A smooth proper algebraic surface \(X\) such that \(H^1(X,\cO) = 0\) is called a \emph{K3 surface} if its canonical bundle \(\cK\) is trivial and it is called an \emph{Enriques surface} if \(\cK\) is not trivial, but \(\cK^{\otimes 2}\) is.
-The cohomology group \(H^2(X,\IZ)\) of a K3 surface \(X\), together with the Poincaré pairing, is a unimodular lattice of rank~\(22\).
-It contains the \emph{Néron--Severi lattice}, defined as the image \(S\) of the map \(H^1(X, \cO^*) \rightarrow H^2(X,\IZ)\) coming from the exponential sheaf sequence.
-The \emph{transcendental lattice} of \(X\) is the orthogonal complement of \(S\) in \(H^2(X,\IZ)\).
+Recall that a smooth proper algebraic surface \(X\) defined over \(\IC\) such that \(H^1(X,\cO) = 0\) is called a \emph{K3 surface} if its canonical bundle \(\cK\) is trivial and it is called an \emph{Enriques surface} if \(\cK\) is not trivial, but \(\cK^{\otimes 2}\) is.
+We say that a K3 surface \(X\) \emph{covers} an Enriques surface \(Y\) if there exists a finite étale morphism \(X \to Y\) of degree~\(2\).
+The cohomology group \(H^2(X,\IZ)\) of a K3 surface~\(X\), together with the Poincaré pairing, is a unimodular lattice of rank~\(22\).
+It contains the \emph{Néron--Severi lattice}, defined as the image~\(S\) of the map \(H^1(X, \cO^*) \rightarrow H^2(X,\IZ)\) coming from the exponential sheaf sequence.
+The \emph{transcendental lattice} of \(X\) is the orthogonal complement of \(S\) in \(H^2(X,\IZ)\), and it has signature \((2, \lambda-2)\).